Haller Index for Pectus Excavatum

 The Haller Index proved to be effective in what the surgeons were looking for.

-It was created in 1987 by Jacob Alexander Haller Jr., who was an American pediatric surgeon, together with Sandra S. Kramer and Steven A. Lietman.
+It was created in 1987 by Jacob Alexander Haller Jr., who was an American pediatric surgeon, all together with Sandra S. Kramer and Steven A. Lietman.

 They developed this calculation in Baltimore, Maryland.